10 Amazing Palau Points of Interest You Should Visit When On Palau

 Many people travel to Palau for relaxation, fun in the sun, scuba diving and other maritime adventures, but an immense amount of historical sights can also be seen as well as many points of cultural interest.

 During the Second World War, Palau was in the center of a battle arena for control of the Pacific.
 As such, there are many different relics and historical sites that you can visit.
-If you have plans to visit Palau and want to know more about its past, then continue reading to find out more about the most amazing Palau points of interest you should visit.
+If you have plans to visit Palau and want to know more about its past, then continue reading to find out more about the most amazing and points of interest in Palau you should visit.

-One great way to explore the top side of Palau is by getting into a rental car and drive around the island, to visit the different Palau points of interest, and there are many!
+One great way to explore the top side of Palau is by getting into a rental car and drive around the island, to visit the different points of interest, and there are many!
 You should probably plan two days to go and see as many of the stunning sights as you can during your visit to Palau.

 In this article, we will tell you where you can find the best Palau points of interest and how to get there from Koror.
 There are, of course, some POI’s that can only be reached by boat!